 Some entrepreneurs see social media platforms as daunting or unnecessary work, but they actually provide free marketing opportunities.

 If you aren’t already using social media, whether you’re a gung ho millennial or skeptical baby boomer, it’s high time you jump on the bandwagon.
-In the content below, we’ll give all of our tips and insights from our last webinar about utilizing Instagram for your business.
+In the post below, we’ll give all of our tips and insights about utilizing Instagram for your business.

 First, a little about Instagram…

 In September of 2017, Instagram announced it had 800 million monthly active users, and many expect it to reach 1 billion monthly users in 2018.